-Evolutionary biology has selected for mindfulness to be wired into each inhalation and for the wisdom of letting-go to be wired into each exhalation.
+Evolutionary biology has selected for mindfulness to be wired into each inhalation and for insight to be wired into each exhalation.

-Although the Buddha's path of mindfulness and insight is simple it NOT easy for few things require as much courage as true vulnerability. /
+Although the Buddha's path of mindfulness and insight is simple it NOT easy for few things require as much courage as true vulnerability.